knz/reg/reg.rst

 by the process in seconds.

-If the resource is current power usage (watts), the supply is expressed in watts.seconds (energy).
-With a supply of 1 watt.second, a process that consumes .5 watts per second will be stopped after 2 seconds, and a process that consumes 2 watts per second will be stopped after .5 seconds.
+If the resource is current power usage (watts), the supply is expressed in joules (watts.seconds = energy).
+With a supply of 1 joule, a process that consumes .5 joules per second will be stopped after 2 seconds, and a process that consumes 2 joules per second will be stopped after .5 seconds.

-If the resource is current memory footprint (bytes), the supply is expressed in bytes.seconds.
-With a supply of 100MBytes.second, a process that allocates 10MBytes every second will stop after 10 seconds, whereas one that allocates 1GByte in one go will be stopped directly after this first allocation with a remaining supply of -900 MBytes.second.
+If the resource is current channel throughput (bytes/second), the supply is expressed in bytes (bytes/second . seconds).
+With a supply of 100MBytes, a process that consumes 10MB/s every second will stop after 10 seconds, whereas one that uses 1GB/s will be stopped immediately after the first tick with a remaining supply of -900 MBytes.

 Note: regulation only occurs when *t* increases.